ChanakarnPalipol/ChanakarnPalipol/README.md

 ### About

-Enthusiastic Computer Science major with hands-on experience in UX/UI, web development, and delivering scalable, user-centric applications.
-Adept at using React, Next.js, and Figma to create digital products for 3,500+ users.
-Eager to blend creative design with solid engineering principles.
+Computer Science junior at Chiang Mai University with hands-on experience in UX/UI and full-stack web development.
+Led the design and frontend delivery of large-scale digital platforms for 3,500+ users at Samakkhiwitthayakhom School.
+Skilled in React, Next.js, and Figma, blending creative thinking with solid engineering principles. **Actively seeking a 6-month internship to further apply and expand my skills in real-world projects.**

 ---